Historical Markers in

 In recent years, Washington County has experienced significant population growth thanks to its natural beauty, recreational opportunities, and thriving economy.
 The region has become a popular retirement destination and a hub for outdoor activities such as hiking, biking, and off-roading.
 Today, Washington County is a vibrant and dynamic community that embraces its history while continuing to evolve and adapt to the changing times.

-This timeline provides a condensed summary of the historical journey of Washington County, Utah.
+This timeline provides a concise overview of the key events in the history of Washington County, Utah.

 • 1776-1777: It is believed that Spanish explorers, Francisco Garcés and Silvestre Vélez de Escalante, were the first non-Native Americans to enter what is now Washington County.